TazmeenM/debateClubSlides/README.md

 # debateClubSlides

 I made some lessons for my school's debate club, but they can be used as learning tools for others.
+To access these slideshows, download them either from this repository or from the links below:

 Slideshow 1: